dincengincan/snake-game-javascript/README.md

 To run the project locally:

-* Clone this repository `git clone https://github.com/dincengincan/heads-or-tails-app.git`
+* Clone this repository `git clone https://github.com/dincengincan/snake-game-javascript.git`
+* Open up the index.html file in your browser.